k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 - To mark a Stage as **else**, click ![image](/articles/99_Broadway/images/99_19_dots.PNG) in the right corner of the Stage and select **Else**.

 Note that although any Actor can be used as a condition, a **JavaScript** Actor is a powerful actor for expressing complex conditions.
-The script returns the value of the last line and does not expect the 'return' keyword.
+The script returns the value of the last line and does not expect the **return** keyword.

 **Stage Conditions Example**